Disability and Depression: Why do Some People Cope Better than Others?

 WHAT CAUSES DEPRESSION?

-Canadian's suffering from migraneThe truth is, depression is an enormous issue in our society.
-In fact, it is important we talk openly about mental health issues and do our best to raise awareness and education people about depression and other mental health issues.
-The onset of a disability is far different than someone who has a congenital disability.
+Canadian's suffering from migraneThe truth is, that depression is an enormous issue in our society.
+We must talk openly about mental health issues and do our best to raise awareness and educate people about depression and other mental health issues.
+The onset of a disability is far different that someone who has a congenital disability.
 The latter has had years to learn how to adapt, cope, use supports (if and when necessary), and create a life that doesn’t focus on their disability.
 But, the onset of a disability can be a traumatic experience.
 In some ways, there is a mourning period to grieve for that which the person has lost.
 The standard progression of the mourning period is:

 • Shock